st3fan/st3fan/README.md

 - 🤫 I came up with the idea for [Firefox Focus for iOS](https://github.com/mozilla-mobile/focus-ios).
 I contributed to it's development and also managed the team.
 After a short break, this product is now being modernized by my team.
 I try to make technical contributions.
 - 📦 I built, managed and grew the [Mozilla Android Components](https://github.com/mozilla-mobile/android-components) team, responsible for building a rock solid foundation for our Android Browsers, including [Firefox for Android (Fenix)](https://github.com/mozilla-mobile/fenix) and [Focus for Android](https://github.com/mozilla-mobile/focus-android).

-> None of these projects would be a success without the contributions of my team members, colleagues and contributors who have put in countless hours and insane amounts of energy 🦊 ❤️
+> None of these projects would be a success without the contributions from team members, colleagues and contributors who have put in countless hours and insane amounts of energy 🦊 ❤️

 ### 😎 Some fun side projects that I've worked on over the years ...